 Libraries have always:

-provided information and resources in traditional and new media
+Provided information and guidance in traditional and new media

-been a resource for new technologies in their communities
+Offered resources for new technologies in their communities.